-Hopefully the semi tropical ‘summer grasses’ (paspalum, summer grass and crowfoot) will hang on through March till soil temperatures really drop below 6C.
-Then they’ll disappear rapidly at the first frost leaving bare ground for weeds to germinate.
+Once temperatures drop, the semi-tropical grasses disappear rapidly leaving bare ground for weeds to germinate.
 The dead thatch that lies on the soil surface building up through summer will also rot away in a few days of warm autumn rains, again exposing bare patches for more weeds to germinate.

-Weeds are neglected on too many small blocks – especially Californian thistles which because of their underground root system are hard to kill because of their massive rhizome root stores joining up below ground.
-You have to keep at them all the time.
+Far too many small blocks have weed problems – especially Californian thistles that because of their underground root system are hard to kill.
+Their massive rhizome root stores join up below ground.

 The best and cheapest way to weaken weeds is to keep cutting off their food factory – their stems and leaves, otherwise they just manufacture more food to feed the roots which get bigger and better for next season.

-Silage fed out to stock in large lumps can burn the pasture and cattle will pug the area too standing around eating it.
+Silage fed out to stock in large lumps can burn the pasture and cattle will pug the area too standing around eating it if soils become damp.
 So don’t feed out more supplements than stock can clean up at any one time.
 Hay doesn’t cause pasture damage to the same extent as silage, though it may leave behind weed seeds especially docks.
 Cattle love to lie on uneaten hay and the leftovers soon rot and smother the pasture.

-If you ever have to you buy hay, check what’s in it before bringing it on to your farm otherwise you could import docks, ragwort and thistles as well as the new threat of the bristle grasses.
+If you ever have to you buy hay, check what’s in it before bringing it on to your farm otherwise you could import docks, ragwort and thistles as well as the new threat of the bristle grasses and spear grass.

 If you have left silage bales in the paddock, make sure they are well protected from stock, rats and inquisitive birds like magpies and pukekos.
 Silage is a source of nice moist feed for vermin, and even the tiniest hole will let in enough air for mould to grow over a large area.
 Moulds are a danger to stock and not good if breathed in by humans either.
 Keep checking stacked bales for holes and only stack silage two bales high.
 Never try to save money on silage wrap.